MakinaHQ/docs/docs/concepts/machine/fee-managers.md

 # Fee Managers

-The FeeManager contract defines how fees are applied to a Machine.
+The Fee Manager contract defines how fees are applied to a Machine.
 Each Machine is linked to a dedicated FeeManager instance.
 Different strategies may require different fee models, and the protocol supports multiple FeeManager implementations.

 Fees can be of two types:
 - Fixed fees: based on assets under management (AUM) and elapsed time.
-- Performance fees: based on changes in share price or performance.
+- Performance fees: based on strategy performance.

-All fees are realized by inflating the [Machine Token](machine-token) supply.
-Newly minted shares dilute the share price by increasing supply without a corresponding increase in AUM, thereby socializing fees equally across all Machine Share holders.
-Fees are collected whenever the Machine’s AUM is updated.
+Fees take the form of newly minted [Machine Tokens](machine-token), which are distributed to the Operator, [Security Module](security-module), and Makina DAO.
+Since these tokens increase the overall supply without a corresponding increase in AUM, they dilute the share price, effectively socializing fees across all Machine Token holders.
+Fees are minted and distributed atomically along Machine AUM updates.

 ## Watermark Fee Manager

+See the [WatermarkFeeManager](/contracts/periphery/fee-managers/WatermarkFeeManager.sol/contract.WatermarkFeeManager.md) contract page for more details.

 ### Fixed Fee

-The contracts divides fixed fee into [Staking Module](staking-module) fee, which incentivizes stakes into the Staking Module, and management fee which incentivizes the Operator and supports Makina DAO.
+The contracts divides fixed fee into __Security Module fee__, which incentivizes stakes into the Security Module, and __Management fee__ which incentivizes the Operator and supports Makina DAO.

-The fixed fees are calculated as follows:
+The fixed fee is calculated as follows:

 $$
-FixedFee = ShareSupply *feeRate_{sec} * (currentTimestamp - lastTimestamp);
+FixedFee = TokenSupply *feeRate_{sec} * (currentTimestamp - lastTimestamp);
 $$

-For example, with a feeRate of 2% annual, a share supply of 1'000'000 Shares and 1 day elapsed:
+For example, with a feeRate of 2% annual, a token supply of 1'000'000 and 1 day elapsed:

 $$
 FixedFee = 1'000'000 * \dfrac{0.02}{365 * 86400} * 86400 = 54.794